uc-cdis/guppy/README.md

 }
 ```

-Tiered-access can be configured in either a site-wide manner or with per-index scoping.
-To configure tiered-access at the site-wide level, use the tierAccessLevel property in the global block of the manifest.json.
-The above example is a site-wide tiered-access configuration.

 The following script will start a Guppy server with a site-wide `regular` tier access level, and minimum visible count set to 100:

 ```